 - the VicSRC Teach the Teacher program and presentation to staff of post survey discussion about learning in the classroom

 - recycling bins and a worm farm in partnership with Darebin City Council

-student action teams in sustainability, diversity and social justice and initiatives around concerns that are of interest to students
+- student action teams in sustainability, diversity and social justice and other initiatives of interest to students

 - NCAT keep cups available for purchase

 - student attendance at VicSRC congress and other external conferences

 - video documenting school pride

 Student contribution in learning develops the core skills of communication, negotiation and problem solving.
 Consequently enabling them to play a key role as agents of change in their learning environment.
 The combination of voice and agency empowers students to embrace learning, build resilience, wellbeing and create school pride.
 All students are encouraged to play a role as leaders in their own learning.